hannasm/demandjs/README.md

 ## Build Dependencies

-dotnet core 2.0 is being used for builds - demandjs.csproj defines all the automation, a sln file is also included
+dotnet core 2.0 is being used for builds - demandjs.csproj defines all the automation, a sln file is also included.

+From the commandline use ```dotnet build``` to transpile / minify everything.

 the build depends on several javascript precompilers to transpile to es5 (babel) and minify (closure)

-npm install --save-dev babel-cli babel-preset-env npm install --save-dev google-closure-compiler
+* npm install --save-dev babel-cli babel-preset-env
+* npm install --save-dev google-closure-compiler

 demandjs.debug.js - we build a debug version of the library using babel only, which creates a valid source map to the original source code and transpiles to ES5.